carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 Regularization methods introduce constraints or penalties to the training process, encouraging the model to be simpler and less prone to overfitting.
 Here are some common regularization methods for CNNs:

-1. **L1 and L2 Regularization**: L1 and L2 regularization are the two most common regularization techniques used in deep learning.
+a. **L1 and L2 Regularization**: L1 and L2 regularization are the two most common regularization techniques used in deep learning.
 They add a penalty term to the loss function during training to restrict the model's weights.

 - L1 regularization adds the absolute value of the weights to the loss function.
 It tends to produce sparse weight vectors, forcing some of the less important features to have exactly zero weights.